 To consolidate by category means to rely on the column headings and/or the rows to match items.

 As opposed to the consolidate by position methodology, it is not necessary to maintain consistency, that is, it isn’t mandatory to have cell C5 (as seen above) store the sales for Carolee, for RAV4.
-Further, the records must not necessarily be equal in the sense that if the first sheet has 10 records, you must have 10 records/rows of data across all other worksheets.
+Further, the records must not necessarily be equal.
+That means the first sheet can have 10 records, second one 3 records, third one 7 records/rows and so forth.

 The source worksheets for our example now looks like this…